miteshmadaan/BookReview/README.md

 ## Model Building

-First, I transformed thhttps://github.com/miteshmadaan/BookReview/blob/documentation/language%20wise%20distribution%20of%20books.pnge categorical variables into dummy variables.
+First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.